ken-inoue/lab_protocols/Nanopore.md

 1. Using the quantified PCR product from [PCR product pooling and cleanup (Nanopore)](Nanopore_Product_Pooling.md), calculate the volume of product containing 100 ng of DNA.
 Add this amount to a clean 1.5 mL Eppendorf tube.
 2. Adjust the volume in the tube to 25 µL by adding molecular-grade H2O.

 *Example: A 1:10 dilution of PCR products is quantified using Qubit and contains 10ng/µL of DNA, which means that 1 µL of undiluted PCR product contains ~100 ng DNA.
-Add 1 µL of undiluted PCR product to a clean tube and adjust the volume to 22.5 µL with 21.5 µL molecular-grade H2O.*
+Add 1 µL of undiluted PCR product to a clean tube and adjust the volume to 25 µL with molecular-grade H2O.*
 #### End-prep
 1. Thaw NEBNext Ultra II End Repair/dA-tailing Module reagents on ice.
     - **Do NOT vortex the Ultra II End Prep Enzyme Mix**.
 Flick or invert the tube to ensure it is well mixed.